alphagov/notifications-python-client/README.md

 ##### `older_than`

-If omitted all notifications are returned.
-Otherwise you can filter to retrieve all received text messages older than the given Notification.notificationId.
+If omitted first 250 notifications are returned.
+Otherwise you can filter to retrieve the next 250 notifications older than the given Notification.notificationId.

 </details>